For daily wit & wisdom, sign up for the Almanac newsletter.

 Alternative June Moon Names

-Many cultures over time have used different names for the 12 full moons experienced each year.
-Usually, they’re not based on a color, but on a common activity that takes place that time of year.
+Over time, many cultures have used different names for the 12 full moons experienced each year.
+Usually, they’re not based on color but on a common activity that takes place that time of year.

 Blooming Moon (Anishinaabe) is indicative of the flowering season, while Green Corn Moon (Cherokee) and Hoer Moon (Western Abenaki) suggest that it’s time to tend to young crops.